What Is the Cost of Manufacturing in Mexico Compared to China?

 Shipping from China is Expensive and Unreliable

-In recent months, the global supply chain crisis has caused havoc among the shipping community, particularly between Asia and the United States.
+The global supply chain crisis has caused havoc in the shipping community, particularly between Asia and the United States.
 The cost of containers on these ships is increasing dramatically, not to mention the fierce competition for space on these ships.

-According to BR Logistics, a 20 ft. container will cost approximately $8,500 to ship from China to the U.S. West Coast, and a similar container will cost approximately $10,500 to ship to the East Coast of the United States, Additionally, a 40HC container can cost up to $15,000 to ship to the West Coast, and $18,000 to ship to the East Coast.
+According to Dee Freight, a 20 ft. container will cost approximately $6,152 to ship from China to the U.S. West Coast, and a similar container will cost approximately $7,089 to ship to the East Coast of the United States, Additionally, a 40HC container can cost up to $15,000 to ship to the West Coast, and $18,000 to ship to the East Coast.

 FreightWays reports that prices for shipping continue to rise and don’t appear to be slowing anytime soon.

-Besides the high rates, there is another issue: due to congestion in many American ports; many ships are unable to leave Asian ports, and those that do leave spend many weeks at sea before being delivered.
+Besides the high rates, there is another issue: due to congestion in many American ports, many ships cannot leave Asian ports, and those that do leave spend many weeks at sea before being delivered.

 S&P Global reports that congestion levels at ports in mainland China increased by between 30-40% since March.